 A: They all need highly-skilled, on-the-ball and motivated managers to ensure a successful future.

-Our Music, Theatre and Entertainment Management programme equips you with the skills to take your place at the forefront of management across the spectrum of the performing arts.
+Our Management of Music, Entertainment, Theatre & Events programme equips you with the skills to take your place at the forefront of management across the spectrum of the performing arts.

 Average places available: Up to 36 each year